ilias-lp/canary-weather-etl/README.md

 The next step is programmatic implementation of API calls from 2 given sources by making use of Lambda function as IDE platform and S3 bucket as the output storage destination.

-Below is Lambda function code for Open-meteo API that doesn't require an API key and runs smoothly as long as the number of calls stays below 10 000 which implies execution of the code below in 3 steps by commenting out 2/3 of locations for each call, as 365 days * 4+ years * 14 stations = 20 440+ calls required in total.
+Below is Lambda function code for Open-meteo API that doesn't require API key and runs smoothly as long as the number of calls stays below 10 000 which implies execution of the code below in 3 steps by commenting out 2/3 of locations for each call, as 365 days * 4+ years * 14 stations = 20 440+ calls required in total.

 ```python
 import json